 The weather is at best unpredictable, and on the whole can be cold, grey and wet for much of the year.
 Crisp sunshine is not unheard of in the summer months, but cannot be guaranteed.
 More often than not Ireland is battered by strong wind and rain from the Atlantic pretty much year round, but especially in the winter months.

-Most visitors to Ireland end up at Dublin at some point, it is almost an ubiquitous Irish experience!
-Dublin really is an Irish cultural powerhouse, so enjoy the amazing architecture, the museums, the multitude of pubs all claiming to serve the best pint and take a Guinness tour or two and the ‘craic’ with the locals.
+Most visitors to Ireland end up at Dublin at some point, to the point that it is almost an ubiquitous Irish experience!
+The capital of Northern Ireland really is an Irish cultural powerhouse, so enjoy the amazing architecture, the museums, the multitude of pubs all claiming to serve the best pint and take a Guinness tour or two and the ‘craic’ with the locals.

 Visit the rebel city not just for the great nightlife, but also for the picturesque architecture, the Cathedral and as a great jumping off point for visiting Blarney Castle and the Southern coastal region.
 Cork isn’t huge, and for a city with such a long history it still retains a is relatively easy to explore on foot.
 There are plenty of little cafes and eateries that you can stop off at to replenish your energy levels and grab a drink at too.